Forensic investigation must be as thorough and objective as scientific research. Peer review in science ensures that the research is well done.

 I believe the risk of bias is low when the court or dispute resolution tribunal arranges the peer review and high when the rebuttal expert does this.

-We can get rid of some or almost all bias in peer review of forensic investigation and expert services.
+We can get rid of almost all bias in peer review of forensic investigation and expert services.
 There are several methods for doing this.
-What we chose will reflect our commitment to change and what we’re prepared to accept.
+The one we chose will reflect our commitment to change and what we’re prepared to accept.
 We’re accepting a lot of potential bias now.

 - Merriam-Webster dictionary